BUSINESS TRAVEL VAT

 28 chemin de Pinchinade, Mouans-Sartoux · garden setting

-Lebanese cooking in a garden setting, twenty minutes inland.
-Bread baked to order, mezze that doesn’t repeat itself, the kind of place where you sit longer than you meant to.
-A reset from anything Croisette.
+Lebanese cooking in a garden, twenty minutes inland.
+Bread baked to order, mezze that never repeats itself, the kind of place where you stay longer than you meant to.
+A reset from all things Croisette.

 BUSINESS TRAVEL VAT BY SWISS LEDGER